sarvex/skypjack.github.io/_posts/2019-03-07-ecs-baf-part-2.md

 within the _everything_ there are also our usage patterns.
-However, this has a drawback, that is that you lose the chance to get even more on the archetypes (let me say) _of interest_ and sacrifice something to optimize things for iterations you won't never perform.
+However, this has a drawback, that is that you lose the chance to get even more on the archetypes (let me say) _of interest_ and sacrifice something to optimize things for iterations you won't ever perform.
 Even worse, the number of archetypes could explode if you have a high number of possible combinations of components assigned to different entities at runtime and this will definitely affect the iterations to an extent by adding more and more jumps to find all the entities.